 The festival holds touristic activities such as the classic automobile parade, the National Equine Fair, the Troubadour National Festival, the Sound on Wheels Championship and the Orchestra Festival.

-The festival’s 56th edition will hold 157 events, 500 activities and 15 concerts between August 2nd and August 11th.
+This year’s edition will hold over 150 events, many activities and concerts between August 3 and 12.